jmejia8/Metaheuristics.jl/docs/src/mcdm.md

 !!! compat "Maximization or Minimization"
     Here, minimization is always assumed.

-Firstly, it is recommended to read the details of the following two Julia methods.
+Firstly, it is recommended to read the details of the following two functions.

 ```@docs
 decisionmaking